Welcome to Sunday Worship

 Click here for this month’s worship schedule.

 Worship begins at 11 am.
-Childcare available during worship available for infants through second grade.
+Childcare available during worship available for infants through third grade.

 Come in your Sunday best or in your best jeans!
 We have an informal atmosphere at the same time that we embrace and value many of the great traditions in worship.
 The worship liturgist is usually a lay person who leads us in responsive readings, scripture readings, and litanies.
 Sixth’s pastor usually offers the sermon; occasionally we have a guest preacher.